 - Higher engagement rates

-2. Consistent User Experience Limited device variety means:
+2. Consistent User Experience Fewer device types means:

 - Fewer devices to test